 Is There Any Side Effect Associated With Blackberries?

 They are safe to consume and do not cause any side effects.
 But make sure you are not allergic to them.
-Also, make a point that canned blackberries may contain added sugar or some preservatives.
+Also, point out that canned blackberries may contain added sugar or some preservatives.
 This can result in adverse health effects.
 Always choose fresh and non-processed berries.
-However, when it comes to the intake of blackberry leaves, you should be cautious.
+However, it would be best to be cautious about the intake of blackberry leaves.
 Large intake may spike tannins in your body and may result in stomach complications like nausea and vomiting.
-You may add milk to your tea made of blackberry leaves to neutralize the effect of tannins.
+You may add milk made of blackberry leaves to your tea to neutralize the effect of tannins.

 How Many Blackberries Do I Need to Eat?

-Having 1 cup of blackberries per day is healthy.
-2 cup serving is about 148 grams.
+Having 1 cup of blackberries daily is healthy.
+A 2-cup serving is about 148 grams.
 Follow moderation in your food intake.
 Neither deficiency nor excess food is good.

-You may add blackberries with your breakfast, maybe in your porridge or fruit smoothie.
+Add blackberries to your breakfast, in your porridge or fruit smoothie.
 Also, you can add blackberries to your salad with some yogurt.
-Even you can make your dessert healthy by adding blackberries to them like apple and blackberry pies.
+You can even make your desserts healthy by adding blackberries like apple and blackberry pies.

 How to Freeze/Store Blackberries?

-You need to first rinse them properly to dislodge any dirt or bugs.
+It would be best if you rinsed them properly first to dislodge any dirt or bugs.
 Next, drain them and dry them.
-Now put them in ziplock bags or vacuum sealer bags.
-Now keep them in the freezer.
+Now, please put them in ziplock bags or vacuum sealer bags.
+Now, please keep them in the freezer.
 Once they are frozen, remove as much air as possible and seal the bag.

 References –